SainsburyWellcomeCentre/Pyper/doc/source/usage.rst

 * The **Clear** option will clear object touching the border of the image.
 * The **Extract** parameter is used if the arena is white on a dark background, this option will automatically detect it as an ROI.

+.. deprecated:: 2.0
+    This option will be removed in future versions of Pyper.
+It will be replaced by *Use arena* to still allow users to gather information about the distance from the border and center of the arena but the autodetection will be replaced by a new ROI in the ROI manager to allow arbitrary arena shapes.

 * The **Norm** option removes the slight variations in global brightness between frames.
   This control normalises each frame to the brightness of the reference.
 * The **Infer** option allows you to assume that the object is still in the same location if the tracking is lost.